Greekman12490/Video-Game-Statistics/README.md

 ## Additional Notes

-On the top of this page, I am providing the Google Sheets formulas I have formulated to calculate the data shown above.
-I will also provide the schemas and queries I used in BigQuery
+On the top of this page, I am providing the schemas and queries I used in BigQuery